binexisHATT/dnsgoapi/README.md

 # DNSGoAPI

-An API written in Go for performing DNS queries
+An API written in Go for performing basic DNS queries

 ### Setup